← Back to blog

 Forrester analyst Enza Iannopollo argues that responsible AI must now “govern autonomous decision-making as it happens, not periodically or at random moments” — exactly what runtime accountability provides.

 Our data shows the opposite.
-When the accountability protocol is the coordination mechanism, agents don't resent it — they rely on it.
-Proposing a mandate is how they assign work.
+When the accountability protocol is the coordination mechanism, agents don't resent it; they rely on it.
+Proposing a record is how they assign work.
 Submitting a receipt is how they report completion.
 The audit trail isn't a side effect of coordination.
 It is coordination.

 This changes the value proposition.
 You're not paying for compliance overhead that slows down your agents.
 You're replacing ad-hoc task routing with structured coordination that happens to produce a tamper-evident audit trail as a byproduct.